 Project principal investigators (PIs) must be affiliated with a university, two- or four-year college, museum, research laboratory or other nonprofit or tribal institution in Washington State.
 Project co-principal investigators (Co-PIs) may be affiliated with the above-listed Washington institutions, institutions outside of Washington, state and federal agencies or for-profit or foreign organizations.
 Individuals from state and federal agencies and for-profit and foreign organizations are discouraged or prohibited from requesting direct support, with few exceptions.
 However, their contributions may be eligible as cost share or leveraged support for the project.
 WSG encourages applications from investigators in the natural, social and education sciences.
-WSG is committed to building an inclusive program that serves all people including those with unique needs, circumstances, perspectives, and ways of thinking.
-Eligible applicants of all ages, races, ethnicities, national origins, gender identities, sexual orientations, abilities, cultures, religions, citizenship types, marital statuses, job classifications, veteran status types, and socioeconomic statuses are encouraged to apply.
+WSG is committed to building an inclusive program that serves all people, including those with unique needs, circumstances, perspectives, and ways of thinking.
+WSG encourages proposals that include diverse participants with regards to age, race, ethnicities, national origins, gender identities, sexual orientations, abilities, cultures, religions, citizenship types, marital statuses, education levels, job classifications, veteran status types, income and socioeconomic status.
 WSG is especially interested in supporting early career investigators.